Kek Lok Si: Description

 Kek Lok Si Temple is located at the foot of the Air Itam mountain in George Town on Penang Island.
 It is built over a plot of an area of 12.1 ha that was donated by Yeoh Siew Beow.
 It is about 3 km walk from the Penang Hill Station.

 Most visitors approach the temple as they ascend a stairway, roofs of which provide shelter to a multitude of shops selling souvenirs and other - mostly secular - commodities.
 They pass by a so-called Liberation Pond, following the Buddhist tradition of merit-making, turtles may be released into freedom, albeit a limited one.

-The temple itself consists of several large prayer halls and pavilions for assembly and prayer, statues of Buddha; various bodhisattvas as well as Chinese deities are being venerated.
+The temple itself consists of several large prayer halls and pavilions for assembly and prayer, statues of Buddha; various Bodhisattvas as well as Chinese deities are being venerated.
 The architectural features include carved pillars, fine woodwork, mostly painted in bright colours, and a plethora of lanterns add to the visual impression.
 Fish ponds and flower gardens are also part of the temple complex.

 There are two tiers of double-lane inclined elevators to carry pilgrims and visitors further uphill.
 An electric buggy service links the different tiers of elevators as their middle levels are some distance apart.
-On the elevated platform, there is a fish pond, and the towering statue of Kuan Yin, Goddess of Mercy, beseeched by women hoping to have children.
+On the elevated platform, there is a fish pond, and the towering statue of Guanyin, sometimes called the Goddess of Mercy due to her strong association with the Buddhist quality of compassion, beseeched by women hoping to have children.
 Monks and nuns reside in a monastery.